 Side effects after 5 years of treatment

-Both the mild and serious side effects of Arimidex that are listed above were seen in women who took the drug for up to 5 years.
+Both the mild and serious side effects of Arimidex that are listed above were seen in females who took the drug for up to 5 years.

-Clinical studies of Arimidex followed women with early breast cancer who took the drug for 5 years.
-And the studies were continued for an additional 5 years after the women stopped taking the drug.
+Clinical trials of Arimidex followed females with early breast cancer who took the drug for 5 years.
+(With early breast cancer, the cancer hasn’t spread from either your breast or the lymph nodes in your armpit.)
+The trials were continued for an additional 5 years after they stopped taking the drug.
 No new side effects were reported during this additional time.

 If you have concerns about the side effects that you may have after Arimidex treatment, talk with your doctor.
 They can discuss with you what you may expect after treatment.